emberjs/rfcs/text/0000-contextual-helpers.md

 Every dynamic feature has some runtime cost.
 I've heard about some proposals to limit the possible components that the `{{component}}` helper can invoke so the dependency resolution can be done statically.
-Whatever solution is designed for the component helper must also be take into consideration for the `{{helper`}} helper.
+Whatever solution is designed for the component helper must also be take into consideration for the `{{helper}}` helper.

 # Alternatives